OrganismalSystemsBiology/faster2/README.md

 https://github.com/lsb-riken/faster2/

 ## Installation
 You need [Python](https://www.python.org/) to run FASATER2.
-Because FASTER2 depends on several python libraries, run the following commands to prepare FASTER2's virtual environment.
-We are developing and testing FASTER2 on Windows11 (x64), but it probably works on other platforms such as Linux or macOS.
+Because FASTER2 depends on several Python libraries, run the following commands to prepare FASTER2's virtual environment.
+We are developing and testing FASTER2 on Windows 11 (x64), but it probably works on other platforms such as Linux or macOS.

 ### Python for Windows
 Run an installer available at Python's official website: